dvoils/spikingnn/README.md

 # Getting Started

-The project has 2 parts:
+The project has 3 parts:
 1. A C++ back-end that implements the routing fabric.
 2. A Python front end that is used to control the simulation and graphically display the result.
+3. A recurrent neural network which implements Brette Romain's synaptic conductance model.

 To compile the C++ code, just type "make".
 The python front-end and C++ back end were designed to communicate over a private network using TCP/IP protocol.